Archive-42/march2022-archive/react/interview-questions-js.md

     You need to check browser support for web workers before using it

     ```javascript
-    if (typeof Worker !== 'undefined') {
+    if (typeof Worker !== "undefined") {
       // code for Web worker support.
     } else {
       // Sorry!
 No Web Worker support..
     }
     ```